 Alternative collection processes include:

-The total cost will be dependent on the number of specimens banked as well as the facility which you use.
-The number of specimens required really is dependent on the sperm quality, number of specimens and functionality.
-Generally, one to three specimens are sufficient.
+The total cost to freeze sperm will be dependent on the number of specimens banked as well as the facility which you use.
+The number of specimens required really is dependent on the sperm quality, the number of specimens, and functionality.

 – Excellent pregnancy rates